Hidradenitis suppurativa (HS) is a painful, long term skin condition that causes abscesses and scarring on the skin.

 What causes hidradenitis suppurativa?

-The exact cause of hidradenitis suppurativa is unclear, but the lumps develop as a result of blocked hair follicles.
+The exact cause of hidradenitis suppurativa is unknown, but the lumps develop as a result of blocked hair follicles.

 Hidradenitis suppurativa usually starts around puberty, but it can occur at any age.
 It's less common before puberty and after the menopause, which may suggest that the sex hormones play a part.
-Many people with the condition also have acne and hirsutism (excessive hair growth).
+Many people with the condition also have acne and excessive hair growth (hirsutism).

 In rare cases, hidradenitis suppurativa may be linked to Crohn's disease, particularly if it develops around the groin area and the skin near the anus.
 Crohn's disease is a long-term condition that causes the lining of the digestive system to become inflamed.

 Hidradenitis suppurativa runs in families in about a third of all cases.
-It's not infectious and isn't linked to poor hygiene.
+It's not infectious and is not linked to poor hygiene.

 Diagnosing hidradenitis suppurativa